openedx/docs.openedx.org/source/educators/migration_wip/16_manage_live_course/course_data.rst

    following information about the course.

    * **Course Name**: Specified when you create the course.
 Becomes part of the course URL.
-For more information, see :ref:`Course Title Guidelines`.
+For more information, see :ref:`Course Title Guidelines<course title guidelines>`.
    * **Course Run**: Specified when you create the course.
 Becomes part of the course URL, and cannot be changed.
    * **Course Number**: Specified when you create the course.
 Becomes part of the course URL.
-For more information, see :ref:`Course Number Guidelines`.
+For more information, see :ref:`Course Number Guidelines<course number guidelines>`.
    * **Organization**: Specified when you create the course.
 Becomes part of the course URL, and cannot be changed.
    * **Course Start Date**: The date and time that the course is scheduled to